Pizza shop manager drives 7 hours for delivery to dying man

 Steve's Pizza doesn't deliver in the Battle Creek area, but he drove two pies to a dying man in Indianapolis, which is over a three and a half hour drive each way.

-Shaffer said, "They said it meant the world to him they were just really shocked somebody would so that."
+Shaffer said, "They said it meant the world to him they were just really shocked somebody would do that."

 Julie took to Facebook to share the valiant story of how the pizza ended up in their house.